CoxGroup/CoxGroup.github.io/join.md

 title: Join us!
 ---

-<b>Interested in doing a summer project, Masters, PhD, or Postdoc with us? </b>

-We are a newly established group that is always looking for talented and enthusiastic individuals to join the team.
+<h2>Interested in joining the Cox Group?</h2>

+<b>PhD studentship (UK fees) available for October 2025!</b>

-If you are interested in joining the team, please contact Steve (stephen.j.cox@durham.ac.uk) at first instance to discuss research opportunities and funding options.
+If you are interested in PhD research but do not qualify for UK fees, please contact Steve (stephen.j.cox@durham.ac.uk) with a CV and statement of research interests to discuss funding opportunities.

+Postdoctoral research positions will be announced when appropriate funding is available.
+We are also happy to host early career researchers with individual fellowships (e.g., Leverhulme ECFs, 1851 Research Fellows, Marie Curie).
+Please contact Steve if you are thinking of applying.